Pankaj4152/Pankaj4152/README.md

 ---

 ### ⭐ If you’re here to evaluate me:
-**I build real systems.
-I ship fast.
-I understand AI deeply but engineer like a backend dev.
+**I build fast, I ship real products, and I understand both AI and backend deeply.
-If that’s what you need — let’s talk.**
+If that’s the kind of engineer you need — let’s talk.**